 Writing some articles for free gives you a few portfolio pieces to help get the wheels turning.
 While you shouldn’t make writing for free a habit, it can be a useful way to break into the world of freelance writing.
 However, the best way really is to get some paying clients.

 The better your portfolio is, the higher you can start aiming and the more you can start earning.
 Websites like Contently allow you to create intuitive portfolios that easily showcase your best pieces and past clients you’ve worked with.

 Having a blog can also double as a portfolio.
 So, if you’re struggling to get work as a beginner freelance writer, you might want to create work for yourself.
 This allows you to write targeted posts about the industries you’d like to write for as a freelancer.
 You can then link potential clients to the blog to show off your work, and let it act as your own writing portfolio.

 The next step is finding some clients.
 You can find freelance writing clients in many different places.
 There are lots of general-purpose freelancing sites, like Upwork, Freelancer and MediaBistro.
-But you can also try your luck on freelance writing job boards, like BloggingPro or FreelanceWriting.com.
+But you can also try your luck on freelance writing job boards, like BloggingPro, ProBlogger, or FreelanceWriting.com.
 These usually provide more profitable, enjoyable and long-term gigs than sites like Fiverr and Upwork.

-5. Become a Better Writer
+5. Become A Better Writer

 Finally, you need to know how to write effectively.
-This means you need to learn to optimise your tone and vocabulary to suit your client’s needs.
+This means you need to learn to optimize your tone and vocabulary to suit your client’s needs.
 For sales copy for example, you need to know how to command attention and write compelling calls-to-action.

 For technical writing, it’s all about being concise and informative.
 Regardless of what kind of writing you’re doing, you need to have impeccable grammar and spelling.
 Proofreading your own writing at least once is a must if you want to keep your clients happy!